Growing Under the Redwoods: Gardening in Shade and Acidic Soil

 What Thrives Under Redwoods

-Lettuce You are THE BEST microclimate for summer lettuce in all of Santa Cruz County:
+You have one of the best microclimates for summer lettuce in all of Santa Cruz County:

 Succession plant spring through fall